 Once the spoon has drifted downstream slowly lift your rod tip and wind it back in before casting again.

 Ideally, use the smallest spoon, which is dense enough to reach the bottom in a reasonable time.
 Some good options to use are Acme Little Cleo or, the Luhr-Jensen Krocodile

 How to troll with a spoon Trolling is a massive topic within itself, with many different styles and techniques.
 Below I will give some key guidelines which will increase the chance of success.

 Trolling for trout with Spoons

 I usually troll for my sit on top fishing kayak.
 When trolling I make a stroke every few seconds.
 I really just glide alone, barely causing a disturbance to the surface.
 I doubt I will be going much over 1 mile per hour.
 When not trolling, I paddle closer to 4-5mph.
-I have lost count, the number of times I been overtaken by boats trolling at much higher speeds.
+I have lost count, of the number of times I have been overtaken by boats trolling at much higher speeds.